 So, here are my top 5 pro tips for Fire device owners.

 #1 Name Your Devices

-The Fire TV and Fire Stick let you cast content to your TV from mobile devices and computers; however, if you don’t know what device is in the bedroom or in the living room you may accidently send it to the wrong player.
+The Fire TV and Fire Stick let you cast content to your TV from mobile devices and computers; however, if you don’t know what device is in the bedroom or in the living room, you may accidentally send it to the wrong player.

-So take a few minutes to name your devices so you avoid that mistake.
+So, take a few minutes to name your devices to avoid that mistake.

 Want to watch your show but not wake up your spouse?
 Now you can use Bluetooth headphones to listen to the audio from your Fire TV without upsetting anyone in the room.

 Searching Netflix or YouTube on your TV is not nearly as fast or as easy as on your computer or phone.
-Now your Fire TV will let you search for the show or video you want on your phone and cast it to your TV.
-All you need to do is hit the cast button on the Netflix or YouTube app and select your Fire TV.
-(Note: You must be on the same Wi-Fi network for this to work.)
+Now your Fire TV will let you search for the show or video you want on your phone and cast it to your TV using the YouTube app.

 Did you know Amazon saves all your voice searches?
 The good news is it lets you delete them.
 Go to your Amazon account, then to Manage Your Content and Device Page.
 From the Device tab select Manage Voice Recordings then click Delete.

 Do you have a pro tip for Fire TV device owners?
 Post it in the comments and let everyone know about it.